 In 2017 Mirasol signed an option and farm-in agreement with Newcrest Mining ("NCM") for the Altazor project, which was later terminated on August 18, 2021.
 During the term of this agreement, NCM spent more than US\$3M on the project defining two highly prospective drill-ready targets, which remain untested by drilling.
-Due to the prospective nature of these targets and the intention to aggressively progress the project Mirasol is considering whether to self-fund an initial 2,000m drill program, or to bring in a funding partner.
+Due to the prospective nature of these targets and the intention to aggressively progress the project, Mirasol is considering whether to self-fund an initial 2,000m drill program, or to bring in a funding partner.
 Engagement with the local community in respect to exploration plans is progressing.
+An environmental re-evaluation of the project area was recently completed to update the environmental base line study to revert the environmental reports and permits back to Mirasol in preparation for drilling.